ZSvedic/EBH-book/source/chapter3.md

 [^mysterious-popularity]: Article: <https://www.forbes.com/sites/toddessig/2014/09/29/the-mysterious-popularity-of-the-meaningless-myers-briggs-mbti/>
 [^mb-useless]: Article: <https://op-talk.blogs.nytimes.com/2014/07/18/why-myers-briggs-is-totally-useless-but-wildly-popular/>

 Another popular assessment is DiSC[^disc] (Dominance, Influence, Steadiness, and Conscientiousness).
 DiSC results are not normalized[^ipsative], meaning that you can’t compare different people with it.
 Some assessment vendors, like People Success, claim that DiSC “has a validity rate of between 88% and 91%”[^people-success].
-Validity around 0.9 would be a spectacular result for any pre-employment method, on par with with a crystal ball.
+Validity around 0.9 would be a spectacular result for any pre-employment method, on par with a crystal ball.
 But, the vendor failed to mention that it was just face validity[^disc-analysis].

 Generally, modern psychology has debunked the idea that people fall into certain “types.”
 Personality traits come in a spectrum—for example, people are distributed on a scale from introversion to extroversion.
 Traits are not binary.
 And, the traits that people actually have are *not* the ones claimed by Myers-Briggs or DiSC.